 - the defendant knows (or should know) that the other person is unable to give consent, such as by being asleep or drunk

 Note that sexual assault involves physical penetration: vaginal, anal, oral, or digital.
-Sexual touching without penetration is instead the Nevada crime of open or gross lewdness.
+Sexual touching without penetration is instead open or gross lewdness.

 Example: Mark meets Molly at one of the Burning Man stations.
 They go back to his trailer to smoke pot.
 They start kissing, and Mark genuinely believes that Molly wants to have sex.
 Molly just wants to kiss but is too stoned to object or resist Mark.
 The next day a horrified Molly calls 911, and a stunned Mark gets arrested for sexual assault.

 In the above example, Mark does not deny that they had sexual intercourse.
 So whether he ultimately gets convicted turns on whether a prosecutor can prove beyond a reasonable doubt that Mark knew, or should have known, that Molly did not give valid consent.

 After murder, sexual assault is the most harshly punished crime in Nevada law.
 The punishment is life in prison.
 Parole may be possible depending on whether the victim sustained substantial bodily harm and on the age of the victim.

 Typical defense strategies to Nevada rape allegations include: